Wikimedian of the Year: Other awards

-Various Wikimedia affiliate organisations give national "Wikimedia of the year" awards.
+Various Wikimedia affiliate organisations give national "Wikimedian of the Year" awards.
 For example, Wikimedia UK has given a series of "UK Wikimedian of the Year" awards to people and organisations since 2012.

+There are also more specialized recognitions.
+For example, in Estonia there are the Wikipedia Photographer of the Year and Friend of Wikipedia awards that go to the best photographer and someone who has supported the Wikimedia movement the most in any given year, respectively.